MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 ## Getting started

+::: moniker range="vs-2019"

+To begin using Dotfuscator Community from Visual Studio, type `dotfuscator` into the **Search Box** (Ctrl+Q).

+* If Dotfuscator Community is already installed, **Search Box** will show the option to start Dotfuscator Community under the *Menus* heading.
+For details, see [the Getting Started page of the full Dotfuscator Community User Guide][get-started].
+* If Dotfuscator Community is not yet installed, **Search Box** will instead show **Install PreEmptive Protection - Dotfuscator** under the *Individual Components* heading.
+See the [Installation page][install] for details.

+::: moniker-end

+::: moniker range="vs-2017"

 To begin using Dotfuscator Community from Visual Studio, type `dotfuscator` into the **Quick Launch** (Ctrl+Q) search bar.

-* If Dotfuscator Community is already installed, **Quick Launch** will show the option to start Dotfuscator Community under the *Menus* heading.
+* If Dotfuscator Community is already installed, **Quick Launch** brings up the *Menu* option to start the Dotfuscator Community user interface.
 For details, see [the Getting Started page of the full Dotfuscator Community User Guide][get-started].
-* If Dotfuscator Community is not yet installed, **Quick Launch** will instead show **Install PreEmptive Protection - Dotfuscator** under the *Individual Components* heading.
+* If Dotfuscator Community is not yet installed, **Quick Launch** brings up the relevant *Install* option.
 See the [Installation page][install] for details.

+::: moniker-end

 You can also get the **latest version** of Dotfuscator Community from [the Dotfuscator Downloads page on preemptive.com][download].